Jackie Walker (activist)

-Jacqueline Walker (born 10 April 1954) is a British political activist and writer.
+Jacqueline Walker (born 10 April 1954) is a British and American political activist and writer.
 She has been a teacher and anti-racism trainer.
 She is the author of a family memoir, Pilgrim State, and the co-writer and performer of a one-woman show, The Lynching.
 She held the roles of Vice-Chair of South Thanet Constituency Labour Party and Vice-Chair of Momentum before being suspended and ultimately expelled from the party for misconduct.

 Background

 Walker has described her family background in both her family memoir, Pilgrim State, and her play, The Lynching as being of mixed Jewish and African descent.
-According to Walker, her mother, Dorothy Brown, was a black Jamaican Sephardi Jew who was descended partly from a Portuguese Jew who came to the West Indies during the days of Christopher Columbus, and a female slave who converted to Judaism on marriage.
+According to Walker, her mother, Dorothy Brown, was a black Jamaican and Sephardi Jew who was descended partly from a Portuguese Jew who came to the West Indies during the days of Christopher Columbus, and a female slave who converted to Judaism on marriage.
 Born in Kingston, Jamaica, in 1915, she won a scholarship to study medicine in the United States, where she married and had a daughter, giving up her studies.
 In 1949, she was committed temporarily to a mental institution, where was on occasion held in isolation, placed in a straitjacket and subjected to ECT treatment, by her husband, who was seeking to end the relationship.
 Her eldest daughter was put into care and was ultimately fostered while her second child was returned to her on her release.
 Later, her mother attempted to retrieve her elder daughter but without success.
 Released, and active in the civil rights movement, she met Walker's Ashkenazi Jewish father, Jack Cohen, whose family fled anti-Jewish pogroms in the Russian Empire around 1918 and came to New York, where he became a jeweller.

 Walker was born in Harlem, Manhattan, New York City in 1954.
 In 1956, her mother, with Walker and her step brother, were deported to Jamaica, which Walker attributes to McCarthyism.
 There, racial discrimination barred her mother from many jobs, and she had to leave her children with relatives for months while she travelled looking for work.
 In 1959, Walker's mother, with her children, moved to London.
 Her mother suffered from periods of severe depression since her 30s, as well as physical illness in later life.
 Family life was characterised by abject poverty, cramped, squalid and chaotic living conditions and continual racist attacks, despite her mother's best efforts: as a result, Walker and her step brothers spent time in care homes or with foster families.
 She was the only black child in her primary school and suffered from racial bullying both at school and when in care.
 When Walker was 11, she witnessed the sudden death of her mother at the age of 50, after which Walker lived in care homes and was then permanently fostered.